ovicon/AndroidCleanArchitectureWithMVP/README.md

 For the sake of clarity, for each layer, a different module has been used.

 ![Modules in Android Studio](http://www.ovidiuconeac.ro/wp-content/uploads/2017/02/modules.png "Modules in Android Studio")

+I do encourage further reading on this topic, starting with this two excelent resources: [The Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) and [Architecting Android…The clean way?](http://fernandocejas.com/2014/09/03/architecting-android-the-clean-way/)

 In progress...